-As one of the 20th century's most respected and influential people, Billie Jean King has long been a champion for social change and equality.
+Billie Jean King is the founder of the Billie Jean King Leadership Initiative and the co-founder of World TeamTennis.
+As one of the 20th century's most respected and influential people, she has long been a champion for social justice and equality.
 She created new inroads for both genders in and out of sports during her legendary career and she continues to make her mark today.
 Among her many accomplishments are:

 On August 12, 2009 King was awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.
 The first female athlete to be honored with the Medal of Freedom, King was presented the award by President Obama in ceremonies at The White House.

 - Named one of the “100 Most Important Americans of the 20th Century” by Life Magazine in 1990.